shiupadhye/word-infill-model-training/README.md

 ## Usage

 ### Augmenting data for training and inference
+To enable GPT-2 to have access to observed bidirectional context, the training data needs to be reformulated as follows:

 <img width="8269" height="5710" alt="augmentation" src="https://github.com/user-attachments/assets/6356d3b1-7b53-447a-b0a5-771a9be1dc66" />

-Run the ```data_augmentation.py``` script on your training and/or evaluation corpora for training and validating the model.
+Run the ```data_augmentation.py``` script with your training and/or evaluation data (where each line represents a sequence/sentence) to generated the augmented sequence data.

 ```
 python data_augmentation.py \